mobileka/scope-applicator/readme.md

 As mentioned above, we need to configure scopes for every single controller.

-These are all possible configuration values:
+These are all possible configuration options:

-* `alias` - Sometimes we don't want our users to see the actual scope name.
+* `alias` - sometimes we don't want our users to see the actual scope name.
 Alias is a key that maps a url parameter to a scope name.

 Example: